MarcUbb/IR-Controller/README.md

 # Software
 Lets talk about the software which you can find in this repository.
 I want to start by explaining the general structure of this projects software and list the libraries used while explaining a bit which role each of them plays.
 After that I will go into more detail about the logical structure of the software and explain the different parts of it.
 Finally I will go into more detail about the programs and how they work.

-If you are interested in a detailed documentation of the code you can find it [here](docs/html/index.html).

 ---
 ## Project Structure